nonameentername/godot-package/README.md

 # godot-package
-godot-get is a lightweight tool for managing and downloading dependencies in Godot projects
+godot-package is a lightweight tool for managing and downloading dependencies in Godot projects